When to visit the vet?

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of KCS is usually made through a combination of clinical examination and special tests.
 A Schirmer tear test is the most common test to measure tear production.
-This involves inserting a special strip of blotting paper into the lower conjunctival sac to measure the amount of tears produced within one minute.
+A special strip of blotting paper is placed in the lower conjunctival sac to measure the amount of tears produced within one minute.

-In addition to measuring tear production, the veterinarian performs a thorough ophthalmological examination to rule out other conditions that may cause similar symptoms, such as conjunctivitis or corneal injuries.
+In addition to measuring tear production, the veterinarian performs a thorough ophthalmologic examination to rule out other conditions that could cause similar symptoms, such as conjunctivitis or corneal injuries.

 A fluorescein stain can be performed to identify possible damage or ulcers on the cornea.
 This stain shows areas where the cornea is damaged, as the dye can penetrate these small defects.